turkish-nlp-suite/bella-turca-cleaners/README.md

 Fields are as follows:

 **topic:** Whether you wanna filter out the whole document or some sentences from the document of specific topics.
 Topic filtering code can be anything, a statistical method or keyword filtering as long as it's a boolean function.
 **length:** Here one can filter too short documents and too short sentences.
 The minimum length can be in word count or character count.
-**quality:" Whether you wanna filter out the whole document or some sentences according to quality criterion.
+**quality:** Whether you wanna filter out the whole document or some sentences according to quality criterion.
 **lang:**: Filter out non-Turkish documents as a whole, or just filter out non-Turkish sentences.